j5oh/synackAPI/README.md

   }
 }
 ```

+## getVulns(status="accepted")
+This method takes either zero or single parameter (status) and returns a list of all vulns you've submitted.
+The `status` parameter could be either
+* accepted (default)
+* rejected

+## getVuln(identifier)
+This method takes a vulnerability identifier, e.g. CODENAME-###, as a parameter and returns a dict with all details of the vulnerability.

+## getDrafts()
+This method returns a list of dictionaries containing data for each draft vulnerability.

+## deleteDraft(id)
+This method takes a draft vulnerability identifier (integer value) as a parameter and deletes the draft vulnerability.

+## getTransactions()
+This method returns all cashout transactions as list.

 ## Docker setup
 There are few ways to run the module under docker, the fastest way will be to obtain it directly and run it using <br>